Althaea armeniaca

-Althaea armeniaca is a flowering plant in the family Malvaceae, found in southern Russia, northern Iran, and Armenia.
+Althaea armeniaca is a flowering plant in the family Malvaceae, native to southern Russia, Central Asia, Turkey, northern Iran, the Transcaucasus, Lebanon and Syria.
 In its native range its grows in dry continental climates.

 Description

 A. armeniaca is a tall, perennial herb with villous stems.
 The leaves are deeply divided into three ovate-lanceolate lobes, the central lobe being longer than the others.
 The leaf margin is serrated.
 The leaf surface has a villous indumentum of stellate hairs.
 The flowers are borne on multi-flowered peduncles.
 The red petals are about 15 mm long.
 The mericarps have a rough surface and a pilose indumentum of stellate hairs.